YunoHost/apps/README.md

 N.B. : You can now put `HEAD` as `revision`.
 This way, you won't have to come and update this file each time you change things in your app. *But* this also means that any change to your `master` branch will be made available to everybody.
 Hence, when developing things which are not production-ready, if you use `HEAD` we strongly recommend that you develop in a `testing` branch (for instance) until you consider things stable enough to be merged in `master`.

 N.B.
-2 : Organization is still maturing about non-free apps listing (cf. [this thread](https://forum.yunohost.org/t/about-community-and-official-apps/6372/25).
-This will not be done by the yunohost project, however it's probable that such a list will emerge from the community.
+2 : Organization is still debating about what to do with non-free apps listing (cf. [this thread](https://forum.yunohost.org/t/about-community-and-official-apps/6372/25).
+Such a list is unlikely to be maintained by the YunoHost project officially.
+However, it could be created and maintained by member of the community.
 Check out [the forum](https://forum.yunohost.org) about this.

 ### How to help translating